 The Life Care Center of Kirkland (Seattle, Washington) was one of the first U.S. epicenters of the outbreak.
 More than ⅔ of residents have tested positive for COVID-19, and nearly 40 residents have died from the virus while in the facility.

 Many American health experts have indicated a lack of testing and data gathering as the root cause.
 According to these health experts, the aforementioned tools are crucial in developing new strategies to combat the virus.

 What Data Can Show Us

 Worldwide organizations have begun making efforts to use emerging technologies and data science to combat the virus.
 For example, the World Health Organization (WHO) teamed up with Facebook, Microsoft, Twitter, and other large tech companies to host a coronavirus “hackathon.”
-Similarly, The Rockefeller Foundation committed $20 million to the development of better data-science tools for tracking and managing the spread of COVID-19.
+Similarly, The Rockefeller Foundation committed $20 million to develop better data-science tools for tracking and managing the spread of COVID-19.

-The issue isn’t the lack of data surrounding COVID-19, it’s determining what is the most relevant data to the cause.
+The issue isn’t the lack of data surrounding COVID-19.
+It’s determining what the most relevant data to the cause is.

 The most crucial pinpoints we need knowledge of regarding COVID-19 are: